peering-manager/peering-manager/docs/models/peering/routingpolicy.md

     policy with the higher value will be evaluated first.
   * `Address Family`: the IP address family the policy can be used for ; it can be IPv6, IPv4 or both of them.
+  * `Comments`: some text that can be formatted in Markdown to explain what the routing policy is for or to use for any other purposes.
   * `Tags`: a list of tags to help identifying and searching for a routing policy.